 His family says he works three jobs as an Uber driver, personal trainer and a machine operator.

-His daughter spoke with us Tuesday morning.
-She says ICE agents told her they were detaining her father on an administrative warrant.
+His daughter spoke with us and says ICE agents told her they were detaining her father on an administrative warrant.

 Garcia was granted legal status during the Ronald Reagan administration under the Immigration Reform and Control Act, his family said.